lindavik/vetnote/README.md

 patients consultation cards with all details regarding that consultation - this can be the medicine administered, treatments performed, observation notes, etc.

-After the patient is done with the consultation he usually recieves discharge notes - a set of simple instructions summarizing what happened during the consultations and what are the next steps the patient should take.
+After the patient is done with the consultation he usually receives discharge notes - a set of simple instructions summarizing what happened during the consultations and what are the next steps the patient should take.

 ## Your task